datagouv/fr-format/README.md

 # Fr-format

+The standard library `fr-format` provides a collection of validators to check data against typical French formats.

-The standard library `fr-format` has been developed for sharing validation functions between these two projects for now:
+It has been initially developed for sharing validation functions between these two projects:

 * [validata](https://gitlab.com/validata-table)
 * [csv-detective](https://github.com/datagouv/csv-detective)

-It provides a collection of validators to check data against typical French formats.

 ## Usage